 I haven’t started research on Canada yet, but have been able to visit New Brunswick.
 Please send me ideas of other places with easy and also wheelchair accessible trails in New Brunswick.
 With your help, we can share our knowledge with disabled people everywhere and also increase awareness of the need for more accessibility.
-Please e-mail me with your suggestions using the form to the right.
+Please e-mail me with your suggestions using the form in the sidebar.

 Roosevelt Campobello International Park is on Campobello Island, New Brunswick and can be accessed via the FDR Memorial Bridge at Lubec, Maine.
 In the summer you can get there by car ferry L’Etete or St. Andrews, New Brunswick or Eastport, Maine (via Deer Island).